Light

 That’s the leap from individual domain optimisation to Total Airport Management (TAM).

-What TAM really means
+What Total Airport Management (TAM) really means

 TAM isn’t a single product.
 It’s a layering of technology, people and processes that enables airports to plan and act as one.
 It brings everyone from ATC to airlines and ground handlers under a shared predictive and operational view.
 Each sees how their decisions and actions affect what happens upstream and downstream, all within a common picture of the plan and its execution.